 But more than any other factor, the window style might be the most important for determining your ideal window treatment.
 Here are Sunburst’s recommendations for window treatments to fit the unique window varieties found in Denver homes.

-Sidelights are those tall, thin windows found on either side of the front door in several homes.
+Sidelights are those tall, thin windows found on the sides of the front door in several homes.
 Finding the best window treatment for sidelight windows is distinctly important for a couple of reasons.
 One, they’re a focal point of your home, as most people's gaze is naturally drawn to the front door of the house.
-Two, people–from the postman to guests to traveling salespeople–will see them up close, which means that a sidelight window covering that much more important to ensure you keep your privacy.
+Two, people–from the postman to guests to traveling salespeople–will see them up close, which means that a sidelight window covering that much more important to make sure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
 Not only do they give your home elegant looks and top-notch privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a typical sight connected to patios or back yards.
 French doors are hinged double doors, usually with large glass panes, so Denver homeowners have a serious opportunity to improve their style and light control.
 French doors open and close often, so they would do best with a resilient window treatment that will still let you control the amount of light you let into your home.